 Acknowledging and knowing the triggers that lead to frustration is important.
 For example, many women in business become frustrated when trying to learn something new like generating traffic or leads.
 It’s a foreign topic for some, so it’s understandable that you won’t get it straight away.

 Instead of letting that frustration shut you down permanently, you need to take action.
 When it gets too hard, find someone new to explain it to you, talk to someone who has done it before or find a step by step tutorial so you can’t second guess yourself.
 Taking action is the first step in counteracting the feeling of frustration and your brain will see it as a success so will help you move forward, even if you haven’t actually achieved the goal as yet.

 Sometimes you need to walk away, let your brain do its thing and take your mind off the problem that is causing the frustration.
 As long as you are taking action of some sort, and not sitting there feeling frustrated.
 Go for a walk, bake a cake, draw a picture, do that less stressful task that you have been putting off, go something you love in your business.
 Any of these activities that you enjoy will temporarily change your focus from frustration to accomplishment.
 This, in turn, changes the feeling from frustration to accomplishment even if only for a little while it gives you time to step back and relieve the stress.

-Another idea that is good is to talk over the issue with others that are in the same situation, i.e. other business women if it is about marketing or in a forum/Facebook group like ours here.
-They may suggest something that switches a light on in your head and gives you the actionable step to move on towards.
+Another idea that is good is to talk over the issue with others that are in the same situation, i.e. other businesswomen in groups, forums, network meeting etc. They may suggest something that switches a light on in your head and gives you the actionable step to move on towards.